Amanda Sheffield Morris: Education

 Morris graduated from Southwestern University in 1995 with a bachelor's degree in psychology.
 She then enrolled at Temple University, and earned her doctoral degree in developmental psychology in 2000.
 In the following year, she served as a postdoctoral fellow under the supervision of Nancy Eisenberg, at Arizona State University.

 Career

-Morris started her career with a brief appointment as research assistant in the Department of Psychology at Southwestern University in 1994, and later on, served on this position at Temple University from 1995 till 2000.
+Morris started her career with a brief appointment as research assistant in the Department of Psychology at Southwestern University in 1994, and later on, served in this position at Temple University from 1995 till 2000.
 She joined Arizona State University as postdoctoral research associate in 2000.
 From 2001 till 2006, she held appointment as assistant professor of psychology at the University of New Orleans.
 She then came to Oklahoma State University as associate professor of human development and family science in 2006, was promoted to professor in 2012, and became regents professor in the Department of Human Development and Family Science in 2017.
 After serving in this role, she took a position as regents professor in the Department of Psychology in 2021.
 She has held the George Kaiser Family Foundation Chair in Child Development since 2016.